MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 Defender for Servers provides two plans.

 - **Plan 1** provides vulnerability management and endpoint detection and response (EDR) features, based on integration of Defender for Servers with Microsoft Defender for Endpoint and Microsoft Defender Vulnerability Management.
-- **Plan 2** provides the same features and more capabilities, including agentless vulnerabilities scanning, cloud-native protection features, and premium Defender Vulnerability Management features.
+- **Plan 2** provides Plan 1 features and more capabilities, including agentless vulnerabilities scanning, cloud-native protection features, and premium Defender Vulnerability Management features.

 > [!NOTE]
 > After a plan is enabled, a 30-day trial period begins.
 There is no way to stop, pause, or extend this trial period.
 To get the most out of the full 30-day trial, [plan your evaluation goals](plan-defender-for-servers.md).